shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 * Scalars.
 * Vectors.
-* Bivectors corresponding to surfaces, often called pseudo-vectors.
+* Bivectors corresponding to surfaces, and also called pseudo-vectors.
-* Trivectors corresponding to volumes, often called pseudo-scalars.
+* Trivectors corresponding to volumes, and also called pseudo-scalars.

 Placing the objects in front of a mirror: